An alternative to the Teukolsky equation: Introduction

 The most remarkable point on the Teukolsky equation is that it is separable to the radial and the angular components even though the background is not spherically symmetric nor static.
 Compared to the angular part, however, the radial equation is complicated and unconventional.
 Though some exact results have been known \cite{leaver1985, leaver1986, mano1996}, the complexity often prevents us from understanding analytic properties.
 There are attempts to transform the radial Teukolsky equation into more convenient forms \cite{chandrasekhar1976, sasaki1982}.
 Unfortunately the resultant equations still look quite complicated even in the homogeneous case.

-Very surprisingly, there exists another much simpler description.
+Surprisingly, there exists another description.
 We show our main result here.
-A new differential equation we found in this letter is the following:
+A new differential equation we found in this paper is the following:

 where $M$ is the mass of black hole, $\omega$ is the frequency and $f(z)=1-1/z$.
+We have introduced a rescaled radial variable $z$ so that $z=1$ and $z=\infty$ are the event horizon and the spacial infinity, respectively.
+See \eqref{eq:z-def}.
 The potential is explicitly given by

 where $c=a\omega$ is related to the rotation parameter $a$.
 Other parameters in the potential are explained in the next section.
-We conjecture that this simple equation is exactly \textit{isospectral} to the radial Teukolsky equation (see \eqref{eq:radial}).
+We conjecture that this simple equation is exactly \textit{isospectral} to the radial Teukolsky equation.
 This is far from obvious.
-At the moment, we do not have a rigorous proof nor a direct derivation. \footnote{\textbf{Note added:} After the submission of the first version in arXiv, we were informed by Masato Nozawa that the equation \eqref{eq:new} can be derived by a highly non-trivial integral transformation in \cite{whiting1989, andersson2017}.
-We are grateful to him for pointing out this fact with his great insight.
-We stress that the authors in \cite{whiting1989, andersson2017} did not mention the particularly useful equation \eqref{eq:new} at all. } We unexpectedly noticed this equivalence with the help of recent developments in theoretical high-energy physics and in mathematical physics.
+At the moment, we do not have a rigorous proof nor a direct derivation.\footnote{It seems that the equation \eqref{eq:new} can be derived by a highly non-trivial integral transformation in \cite{whiting1989, andersson2017}.
+We are grateful to Masato Nozawa for pointing out this fact with his great insight.
+We stress that the authors in \cite{whiting1989, andersson2017} did not mention the particularly useful equation \eqref{eq:new}.}

+The equation \eqref{eq:new} has several advantages compared to the original radial Teukolsky equation (see \eqref{eq:radial}).
+First, it reduces to the Regge--Wheeler equation smoothly in the non-rotating limit, while the Teukolsky equation does not.
+Second, the coefficients in the potential \eqref{eq:V} are all real.
+Though the Kerr metric in the Boyer--Lindquist coordinates does not contain any imaginary numbers, the Teukolsky potential \eqref{eq:V_T} has unconventional imaginary coefficients.
+We expect that the equation \eqref{eq:new} will be useful in physical analyses.

+We unexpectedly noticed this equivalence with the help of recent developments in theoretical high-energy physics and in mathematical physics.
 Once one accepts the isospectality, our equation is a powerful tool for analytical studies as well as for numerical ones.
 We stress that the equation \eqref{eq:new} is the same form as master equations for spherically symmetric black holes if $c$ and ${}_sA_{\ell m}$ are regarded as given parameters.
 To our knowledge, this equation has not been recognized in any references so far.

 Let us illustrate a relationship to supersymmetric gauge theories.
 It is well-known that both the angular and the radial Teukolsky equations are related to the confluent Heun equation (CHE).
 Interestingly, the same differential equation appears in the $\cN=2$ SU(2) supersymmetric quantum chromodynamics (SQCD) with three fundamental matters.
 Using this correspondence, Aminov, Grassi and the author recently proposed exact Bohr--Sommerfeld quantization conditions that determine quasinormal mode (QNM) frequencies of the Kerr black holes \cite{aminov2020}.